pulkitmittal/performance-reviews/README.md

 **Max database size:**	20 MB<br>
 **API Key:** e331a27f-88bd-43d5-906e-078588883acb<br>

-You can use https://franchise.cloud/app/ for GUI.
+You can use https://franchise.cloud/app/ for GUI.<br>
+You may load the file Franchise-app-PostgreSQL.html to load the queries in the browser.

 ### TS-Node